 Unhealthful Diet (UD) for people who’re deriving less than 10% of their daily calories from whole plants.

 Better than Most (BTM) for people deriving between 10% and 20% fo their calories from whole plants.

 With an emphasis on simplicity, I began testing various combinations of questions and scoring methods in March of 2012.
-After refining and tweaking it for about six weeks, I put a self-scoring pdf on my website in May of that year, and the 4Leaf Survey was born.
-And it’s come a long way since my original blog about it on March 10, 2012.
+After refining and tweaking it for about six weeks, I put a self-scoring, one page survey on on my website in May of that year, and the 4Leaf Survey was born.

 - It is not necessarily vegan or vegetarian.